shreyasHpandya/workflow/overview.rst

 This is the documentation of general guide lines, standards, recommendations and strategies used for the development of web projects.
-This also covers the code management, work environments setup, development/release cycle, deployment, packaging, documentation, django specific project structure, git version control , git workflows and code hosting.
+This also covers the code management, work environments setup, development/release cycle, deployment, packaging, documenting, django specific project structure, git version control , git workflows and code hosting.